SnareHanger/CSDX/README.md

 Currently, the codebase is fairly small.
 All you can really do is create ellipses and rectangles, but I want to fully flush this out.

+As of right now, I'm trying to use the latest and greatest, so Windows 8 is required for .NET 4.5.1 and DX11.

 ============================================================

 The Current Codebase